Monday, October 6, 2014

-From the moment patients and caregivers pull up to MSK Westchester in West Harrison, they’ll experience a streamlined, comfortable, seamless introduction to the facility.
+From the moment patients and caregivers pull up to MSK Westchester, they’ll experience a streamlined, comfortable, seamless introduction to the facility.

 Ample parking is provided directly in front of the entrance, and Wi-Fi is available throughout the building.
 A special tag is given to each patient upon check-in that uses real-time GPS technology to pinpoint where a patient is sitting, whether in a common area, a waiting room, or even in the outdoor garden.
 This allows people to move freely around the campus while waiting for a physician appointment or a test result.